 - Pour the remaining jelly solution all over the fruits making sure it touch the entire layer of the fruits.
 If the jelly solutions appears to have cooled down, heat it up slightly before pouring onto the fruits.

 - Tap the mold gently a few times to release any air bubbles.
-Let it set at room temperature for a few minutes before transferring to the fridge to set completely for at least 2 hours.
+Let it set at room temperature for a few minutes before transferring to the fridge to set completely for at least 3 hours (see Note 4).

-- Run a thin plastic or rubber spatula along the sides of the jelly and the mold to detach the jelly.
-Carefully insert one toothpick between the jelly and the mold on each side of the mold.
+- To unmold the jelly cake, run a thin plastic or rubber spatula along the sides of the jelly and the mold to detach the jelly.
+Carefully insert toothpicks between the jelly and the mold on each side of the mold.

 - Place the serving plate on the mold (with the toothpicks intact) and turn the mold over to release the jelly onto the plate.
-Tap light if it does not release automatically.
+Tap light if it does not release automatically (see Note 5).

 - Cut and serve the jelly.
 Keep extras refrigerated.